-Initial HIV prevalence levels (in 1985) are estimated to have been highest in Mpumalanga and Gauteng provinces (panel j).
+Initial HIV prevalence levels (in 1985) are estimated to have been highest in Mpumalanga (panel j).
 In contrast, early HIV prevalence levels were relatively low in the Northern Cape and Western Cape.

 Posterior estimates of the relative rate of fertility in HIV-positive women in the early stages of HIV infection (before immune decline and before HIV diagnosis), when compared to HIV-negative women, are in most cases close to the prior mean of 1.30 (panel k).
-The relative rates vary between 1.15 in Northern Cape and 1.43 in Gauteng.
+The relative rates vary between 0.99 in Northern Cape and 1.40 in Gauteng.

-Finally, posterior estimates of the reduction in the rate of ART initiation after diagnosis, following the start of the COVID epidemic, are generally close to the posterior mean (a 28% reduction) (panel 1).
-However in Northern Cape province there appears to have been a particularly remarkable 49% drop in the ART initiation rate.
+Posterior estimates of the reduction in the rate of ART initiation after diagnosis, following the start of the COVID epidemic, are quite variable across provinces (panel 1).
+COVID impacts appear to have been smallest in Mpumalanga and North West provinces, and greatest in Eastern Cape and Gauteng.